JimHotchkiss/hackers-hike-project-app/NOTES.md

 ~ I want to add a logout button on the hikes.erb
 ~ Added get '/logout' action.

 !!
 Had trouble with Atom this morning, and so I cloned a copy of the repo.
 Testing it now

+~ Okay, so I added some simple bootstrap to the index page, to include links (dead at this point) to the hikes